rehierl/node-tree-outliner/1-1-4-node-trees/1-3-subtree.md

 not satisfy further restrictions.

 Note that a subtree is commonly defined as: "A connected subgraph of a tree".
 That is, this definition requires `G` to be a tree.
-As a consequence of that requirement, `S` is guaranteed to be a tree.
-That is because any connected subgraph of a tree is by consequence automatically a tree.
+Consequently, and because `S` is a connected subgraph of `G`, `S` is itself a tree.
 Because of that, the common definition is more specific and the above definition more general.

 As above, a **strict/proper subtree** is formed by removing at least one node